pubstandards/pubstandards-london/README.md

 How to hack on this website
 ---------------------------
+While the website is written in Flask, at [build time](./workflows/build.yml) it's converted into a static site using the highly sophisticated method of `wget` - this happens every hour as long as Github Actions is working.
+If you add a new page, it needs to be linked from somewhere for the wget crawl to pick it up.

+To edit:
 * Install [uv](https://docs.astral.sh/uv/)
 * Check out the repository
 * Start the dev server with `uv run ./ps.py`